sergiusens/snappy-docs/build-snaps/python.md

 ### Parts

-In the youtube-dl example the only part contains a URL to a release of the Python application.

-In this example we use the `$SNAPCRAFT_PROJECT_VERSION` variable derived from the `version:` stanza to reference the release tarball. `snapcraft` is instructed that this part is a Python application by specifying the `python` plugin and because youtube-dl is Python 3.x compatible the Python version required is specified with the `python-version:` stanza.
+The `$SNAPCRAFT_PROJECT_VERSION` variable is derived from the `version:` stanza and used here to reference the matching release tarball.
+Because the `python` plugin is used, snapcraft will bundle a copy of Python in the snap using the version specified in the `python-version:` stanza, in this case Python 3.

-youtube-dl makes use of `ffmpeg` to transcode or otherwise convert the audio and video file it downloads, therefore `ffmpeg` is included in the `staged-packages`.
-This instructs `snapcraft` to download the `ffmpeg` package and its dependencies from the Ubuntu package repository and bundle them in the youtube-dl snap.
+youtube-dl makes use of `ffmpeg` to transcode or otherwise convert the audio and video file it downloads.
+In this example, youtube-dl is told to build after the ffmpeg part.
+Because the ffmpeg part is not defined in this `snapcraft.yaml`, snapcraft will treat it as a "remote part."
+Remote parts are community-contributed reusable components which can be used by anyone when building a snap.
+You can use ```snapcraft search``` to find remote reusable parts to incorporate in your projects.

 ```yaml
 parts: